 4- Speak the Language

-However, seeing and hearing isn’t enough.
+However, seeing and hearing aren’t enough.
 It is important that you interact with others in Arabic.
 If you are unfamiliar with native Arabic speakers,

 it may be challenging to locate a conversational companion.
 Fortunately, current technology may help to overcome this issue significantly.